 Domaine Vieille Julienne produces four Chateauneuf du Pape Rouge wines.

-Serving and Decanting Domaine de la Vieille Julienne with Wine, Food Pairing Tips
+Serving Domaine de la Vieille Julienne with Wine, Food Pairing Tips

 Domaine de la Vieille Julienne also makes very strong red and white wine in the Cotes du Rhone appellation from 15 hectares of vines they own in the appellation.